 Attics are notorious for allowing the most air out of your home, so look at these certain areas while up in your attic:

-- Recessed lights normally have vents that open in to the attic, which leaves the door open for cool air loss.
-Make sure your lights come previously sealed or add an airtight baffle to solve the issue on unsealed lights.
+- Recessed lights typically have vents that open in to the attic, which leaves the door open for cool air loss.
+Make sure your lights come previously sealed or add an airtight baffle to handle the issue on unsealed lights.

 - Attic access doors usually aren’t thought of when you change or install weatherstripping to other windows or doors around your house but can let quite a bit of cool air enter in to your attic.